We all know how important it is to choose the perfect dog when deciding to have one.

 Finding the right breeder is the most crucial part of getting a dog.

-A breeder that is certified will have a lot more information on the dog breed and will be able to give you a few tips and advice for the dog.
+A certified breeder will have a lot more information on the dog breed and will be able to give you a few tips and advice for the dog.

 They will also have records and information on the dog’s medical history and immunization records.